nfroidure/siso/README.md

  It appears it also match the French "ciseau" word pronunciation which means "chisel".

+The parameters definition somewhat matches the Swagger one so that you will be able to use Siso with you swagger definition easily.

 ## Usage
 The `siso` concept is pretty simple.
 You associate paths patterns to values, then you pass a path in and get values and parameters out.
 And that's it, fair